Performers at the Playhouse

-Santa Fe Playhouse’s artistic director Robyn Rikoon gives notes and directions as actors for The Effect rehearse a scene for Thursday’s opening night at the Santa Fe Playhouse.
+Santa Fe Playhouse’s artistic director Robyn Rikoon on Wednesday watches Danielle Reddick as Dr. Lorna James and Alexandra Renzo as Connie Hall rehearse a scene in preparation for opening night of Lucy Prebble’s play The Effect.

 Read the E-edition